wowsinfo/WoWs-Info-Seven/extra/diary_henry.md

 ### What to do tomorrow?
 ~~~

+## 30/01/2019
+### What have I done?
+Nothing
+### What to do tomorrow?
+Track what we have discussed
+- Add pro button in HomePage
+- Try WebsitePage (Tab or List)
+- Add header to Wikipedia
+- Header or not?
+- Use 2 only in Realtime
+- How to choose - go to another page

 ## 28/01/2019
 ### What have I done?
 More UX design.
 I found a JSON to TS converter and I will probably use it for API models.
 Some more ideas for the `HomePage`.